openstack-archive/tripleo-specs/specs/ussuri/mistral-to-ansible.rst

 * Older versions of tripleoclient will no longer work with the undercloud as they will expect Mistral to be present.

-* Most of the data in Mistral in ephemeral, but some longer term data is stored in Mistral environments.
+* Most of the data in Mistral is ephemeral, but some longer term data is stored in Mistral environments.
 This data will likely be moved to Swift.